feserr/CrossEngine/README.md

 ## Honorable mentions

 * [Branimir Karadžić](https://github.com/bkaradzic) for the awesome bgfx, genie and all the things he makes.
-* [Benjamin Arnold](https://github.com/Barnold1953) for the awesome 2D game engine tutorial, without it this engine will never exist.
+* [Benjamin Arnold](https://github.com/Barnold1953) for the awesome 2D game engine tutorial, without it this engine will have never exist.

 <a name="license"></a>
 ## License